 Joining mobile devices to Windows domains makes it possible to manage Windows mobile devices through group policy settings.
 You won't be able to apply the same group policy settings that you are using for the computers on your network to mobile devices, but there are just over 130 mobile device specific policies that can be applied.
 You can use these policy settings to enforce passwords, disable individual device functions, require device encryption, and more.

 The ability to centrally manage mobile device security through group policies is convenient, but this capability is really just the beginning.
 Almost all of the software that is designed to run on Windows Server is tied into the Active Directory.
-Once it becomes more commonplace for mobile devices to be directory members,
+Once it becomes more commonplace for mobile devices to be directory members, we will start to see mobile device support in virtually all third-party network management products.

 Of course Mobile Device Manager is a first generation product, and having ubiquitous mobile device support in server management software is probably still a few years away.
 That being the case, you may be wondering what else Active Directory connectivity for mobile devices is good for today.